amisha004/Java_Programs/README.md

 6. Portable − Being architecture-neutral and having no implementation dependent aspects of the specification makes Java portable.
 Compiler in Java is written in ANSI C with a clean portability boundary, which is a POSIX subset.

 7. Robust − Java makes an effort to eliminate error prone situations by emphasizing mainly on compile time error checking and runtime checking.

+NOTE:
+Class Name and File Name should be same.